by Google

 Have you ever wanted to completely stop Sexual Education?

 Never.
 Really.
-Even though Vala told me that she was quitting the podcast, it never crossed my mind for a second that I would quit too.
+Even though Vala told me that she was quitting the podcast, it didn't even cross my mind for a second that I would quit too.
 If Denis hadn't joined me, I would have either done it myself or found another moderator, but I certainly wouldn't have stopped it.
 It's hard sometimes, mentally or financially, but I've never thought about quitting.

 Do you somehow separate Misha from Misha from Sexual Education?